A new Canadian National Park Reserve on the international border

 The grasslands of British Columbia’s South Okanagan-Similkameen are the northernmost extension of the arid Columbia Basin.
-The region contains desert and steppe landscapes and ecosystems common in Eastern Washington and other parts of the American West, but unique in British Columbia and western Canada.
+The region contains steppe landscapes and ecosystems common in Eastern Washington and other parts of the American West but unique in western Canada.
+This area is also a vital northern anchor for the habitat connectivity efforts of our Sagelands Heritage Program.

 With rolling hills of sagebrush grassland and sweeping valleys dotted with groves of ponderosa pine, the area contains rich natural and cultural heritage.
 The region is in the traditional territory of the Syilx (Okanagan) First Nation Indian Bands, one of the principal advocates of the national park proposal.

-Conservation Northwest strongly supports this national park reserve proposal, and we’re working closely with First Nations and other partners in B.C. to help bring it about in a collaborative way that recognizes the interests of various stakeholders in the region.
-This area is also a vital northern anchor for habitat connectivity efforts organized under our Sagelands Heritage Program.
+Conservation Northwest strongly supports this national park reserve proposal, and we’re working closely with First Nations and other partners in B.C. to help bring it about in a collaborative way that recognizes the interests of stakeholders in the region.

 October 2017 Update